bertofurth/Seagate-Central-Debian/README.md

-# Debian for Seagate Central NAS
-This is a procedure for installing an up to date (2023) version of Debian Linux distribution on a Seagate Central NAS.

-This procedure will overwrite any data and settings stored on the unit so be sure to make a backup of any important data before proceeding.

 **WORK IN PROGRESS.
 NOT FINISHED**

+# Debian for Seagate Central NAS
+This is a procedure for installing an up to date (2023) version of a basic Debian Linux distribution on a Seagate Central NAS.

+## Warning
+**Performing modifications of this kind on the Seagate Central is not without risk.
+Making the changes suggested in these instructions will likely void any warranty and in rare circumstances may lead to the device becoming unusable or damaged.**

+**Do not use the products of this project in a mission critical system or in a system that people's health or safety depends on.**

+**This procedure will overwrite any data or settings on the unit being worked on.
+Be sure to backup any important data before proceeding.**

 Note that these instructions only get the unit to the point of having a a very basic Debian based Linux operating system with a working ssh